Product

 Integration

-Designed to fit the enterprise AI stack.
+Designed to fit the

 Assiduity is built for evaluation in existing AI workflows.
-In common SDK or proxy deployments, teams can begin review with a minimal endpoint or configuration change rather than a model migration.
+In common SDK or proxy deployments, teams can deploy with a minimal endpoint or configuration change, not a model migration.

 One endpoint path